Admission and Financial Aid

 - Graduate Record Exam (GRE) recommended, but not required.
 Our ETS institution code is 3092.

-Most of our master’s degree students receive partial scholarship support that is based upon a combination of need and academic merit.
+PhD students normally receive full scholarship support from the university, along with a stipend and health insurance for five years.
 Learn about the specifics of financial assistance through the Graduate School of Arts and Sciences.